aebabis/roguelike/BACKLOG.md

   - Using keyboard to look at tiles
   - Make enemies drop their items
   - Show enemy resistances in UI
-  - Enable keys with screenreader (role="application")
-  - Typescript
-  - Devise a means of visualizing dungeon being built
   - Make vision rays go from corners
 - Med
   - Special inventory slot for TheTreasure?